dewaalaw/dsprojects/traffic-flow-forecast/README.md

 - Analyse results

 ## Evaluation and Conclusion
 A better performing model does not imply a better neural-net architecture.
 Rather, it depends on the problem to be solved.
-Three predictive problems were solved, namely the prediction of a one hour timestep, a 24-hour timestep, and a multi-ouput predction of one hour timestep.
+Three predictive problems were solved, namely the prediction of a one hour timestep, a 24-hour timestep, and a multi-ouput prediction of tempearture and traffic volume for a one hour timestep.
 The results are displayed for each of these scenarious, respectively.

 ### Single-Step